How To: Report VAT to a Tax Authority

 B2B goods and services specify whether you sold a good or a service, and are controlled by the EU Service setting in the VAT posting setup.
 B2B Triangulated Goods indicate whether you engaged in trade with a 3rd party, and are controlled by the EU 3-Party Trade setting on sales documents, such as sales orders, invoices, credit memos, and so on.

 After the tax authority reviews your report, they will send an email to the contact person for your company.
-In Finance and Operations, Business edition, the contact person is specified on the Company Information page.
+In Dynamics NAV, the contact person is specified on the Company Information page.
 Before you submit the report, make sure that a contact person is chosen.

 About the VAT Return report